 This is a mini-guide for ex-pats to help them navigate through private and public healthcare services in operation.
 Let’s dig in.

-Saudi Arabia’s healthcare is value-based, with private and public healthcare systems at par with each other while 60% of health services are taken care of by the Ministry of Health.
+Saudi Arabia’s healthcare is value-based, with private and public healthcare systems at par with each other, while the Ministry of Health takes care of 60% of health services.

-While the healthcare services are free for Saudi citizens even in the future, the government has plans of privatizing some of the public healthcare services.
+While the healthcare services are free for Saudi citizens, even in the future, the government plans to privatize some of the public healthcare services.

 Access to healthcare in Saudi Arabia